o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-content-patches.md

 ## Conclusion {#asset-bundler-tutorial-content-patches-conclusion}

 You've learned how to generate a content patch to apply to an existing game\.
-Now you know the general steps for distributing additional content and patches for your Lumberyard game:
+Now you know the general steps for distributing additional content and patches for your O3DE game:
 + Create a complete asset list using your newly created or updated content as a seed\.
 + Take the *complement* of this asset list from the original game assets and engine assets, to get only the assets needed by your new content\.
 + When you patch existing content, take the *delta* of the patch asset list against the asset list for the content you're applying the patch to\.